 A teacher's guide to John B. Watson and behaviourism.
 Covers the Little Albert experiment, classical conditioning, Watson vs Pavlov vs Skinner, and practical classroom applications of stimulus-response learning.

 John Broadus Watson (1878-1958) founded behaviourism as a formal school of psychology in 1913.
-He was the first psychologist to argue that we should abandon subjective introspection entirely and study only observable behaviour.
-This radical shift reshaped how we understand learning, and his influence runs through every behaviour policy, reward system, and classroom routine you have ever used.
+He was the first psychologist to argue that we should stop relying on subjective introspection.
+Instead, he said psychology should study only observable behaviour.
+This changed how we understand learning, and his influence can still be seen in behaviour policies, reward systems and classroom routines.

-Watson was born in South Carolina and studied animal behaviour before turning his attention to human psychology.
+Watson was born in South Carolina and studied animal behaviour before he turned to human psychology.
 He rejected the introspective psychology of the early twentieth century, which relied on people reporting their inner thoughts and feelings.
-Instead, he insisted that psychology must be purely objective, measurable, and reproducible.
-Psychology, he argued, should study what organisms do, not what they think they feel.
+Instead, he said psychology must be objective, measurable and reproducible.
+In his view, psychology should study what organisms do, not what they think they feel.

 The Little Albert Experiment